yuzvak/todo-api/README.md

 # todo-api
 implement API for TODO list
-use `npm start` to run
+use `npm install` and `npm start` to run

 # API Endpoints
 * [User registration](#user-reg)